Ana-Niko-byte/moment/README.md

   - Maximum number of digits is 5.
   - Contains help text.
 `donation_date` : DateField - represents the date on which the donation was made.

+#### The Profile Model
+Fields: user, first_name, last_name, charities, date_added

+`user` : FK : User - represents the user to whom the profile belongs.
+On account deletion, deletes the profile.
+`first_name` : CharField - represents the user's first name.
+Max length of 20 characters, can be blank.
+`last_name` : CharField - represents the user's last name.
+Max length of 30 characters, can be blank.
+`charities` : ManyToManyField - represents a list of charities to which the user has donated.
+`date_added` : DateField - represents the date the user created their profile.

 ## Views & Templates
 ## Scope of Application